absmach/magistrala-docs/docs/dashboards/countcard.md

    ![New Count Card](../img/dashboards/new-countcard.png)

+### Edit the Count Card
-The **Pencil Icon** in the top-right corner of the widget allows for editing.
+The `pencil` icon in the top-right corner of the widget allows for editing.
 Clicking this icon will open a settings panel where the data source, entity status, tag, and other settings can be adjusted.

-### Edit the Count Card

 1. **Data Source**: Modify the **Entity Type**, **Status**, or **Tag** to change the entities being counted.
 2. **Update Interval**: Adjust the frequency with which the card refreshes.